Shadow Boxing by James Gaddas

 Composition / Sound Design: Bec Price

-Thanks to Jack Becker MMA, James Blair and the team at Endorphin Boxing.
+Thanks to Jack Becker MMA, James Blair, the team at Endorphin Boxing and Jeremy Udovich from St Kilda Boxing Gym.

 Critics in Perth and Sydney had this to say about Shadow Boxing: